 That’s when traits like toxic positivity can creep in.

-This can be harmful because when we fail to see things from some else’s perspective, we are invalidating and ignoring their very real feelings.
+This can be harmful because when we fail to see things from someone else’s perspective, we are invalidating and ignoring their very real feelings.

 Being positive about a situation is a good thing.
 Take back-to-school during Covid for example, because what else do people talk about these days?
 Let’s say someone at your kid’s school tests positive for Covid.
 The school calls you at work and says, “Mr. Parent.
 Your child… Covid positive… Quarantine.”
 The school is very nice.
 They explain how everything works and that your child won’t miss any schoolwork.
 Someone will work with them virtually.
 They’re very sorry for the inconvenience.
 It sucks, they get it.
 But ultimately, everything is fine.